Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 Here’s a popup example from RebootAuthentic:

-See how the headline is personalized for Smart Blogger readers?
-You can personalize your exit popups for any audience you choose.
+See how the headline is personalized for Smart Blogger readers.
+You can personalize your exit-intent popups for any audience you choose.

-Another possibility is to personalize your popups for traffic coming from your social media channels.
+Another possibility is personalizing your popups for traffic from your social media channels.
 For example, if the referring domain is Pinterest, your exit popup could include a special offer that appeals to those visitors.

 Think like a detective: what information can you deduce about your visitors from the referring domain?
 How can you use that knowledge to personalize your exit message?